Slavery in Niger: Modern slavery

 Slavery continues to exist in Niger today.
-The most significant survey of slavery in Niger identified 11,000 respondents throughout the country who were identified as being slaves.
+The most significant survey of slavery in Niger identified 11,000 respondents throughout the country as being slaves.
 Using further responses from these a partial sample revealed 43,000 slaves.
 Further extrapolating from this information, and including the children of slaves, the anti-slavery organization Timidria estimated a possible total of 870,363 slaves (both chattel slaves and passive slaves) in Niger in 2002–2003.
 The existence of slavery is not limited to a single ethnic group or region, although it is more prominent in some.
 A 2005 report by the Convention on the Elimination of All Forms of Discrimination Against Women found that "slavery is a living reality among virtually all ethnic groups, especially the Tuaregs, the Arabs and the nomadic Fulani" and the report also identifies the Hausa.
 A 2005 study stated that over 800,000 Niger people are enslaved, consisting of nearly 8% of the population.

 Anti-Slavery International identifies three different types of slavery practiced in Niger today: chattel slavery, a "milder form" of slavery where former slaves are forced to give some of their crops to a former master, and wahaya, a form of concubinage involving the purchase of girls to do household chores and as sexual servants of their masters.
 Chattel slavery involves the direct ownership of an individual and there are limited examples of slave buying still occurring in Niger in the early 21st century.
 More prominent is the second type of slavery, sometimes called passive slavery, in which former slaves retain some tributary and forced-labor relationship with former masters.
 Individual freedoms are still controlled in this form and people can be beaten or otherwise punished for disobeying former masters.

 Wahaya is a unique form of slavery currently in practice in Niger (and parts of Nigeria) which involves the sale of young girls (the majority before the age of 15) who are born into slavery in Tuareg communities and then sold to wealthy and prominent Hausa individuals as an unofficial "fifth wife."
 The women perform domestic duties for their master and the official wives, as well as forced sexual relationship with the master.
 They are considered fifth wives because they are in addition to the four wives a person can legally have in Niger (according to Islamic tradition) and are considered subservient to the official wives.
 Despite the name, men can take multiple "fifth wives."

 Although slavery is rare in urban environments, social pressure and social prohibitions on marriages of the descendants of slaves with the descendants of free persons creates a caste system which separates people even where slavery no longer exists.